Wyliemaster/forlorn-Docs/README.md

 ## Is there a way to play the game?

-As of right now, no. The game was unfinished and was scrapped shortly adter the [Swedish Game Awards](#)
+As of right now, no. The game was unfinished and was scrapped shortly after the [Swedish Game Awardshttps://www.gameawards.se/